OSGeo/gdal/gdal/doc/source/development/rfc/rfc54_dataset_transactions.rst

     At the time of writing, transactions only apply on vector layers.

     Datasets that support transactions will advertize the ODsCTransactions capability.
-    Use of transactions at dataset level is generally prefered to transactions at layer level, whose scope is rarely limited to the layer from which it was started.
+    Use of transactions at dataset level is generally preferred to transactions at layer level, whose scope is rarely limited to the layer from which it was started.

     In case StartTransaction() fails, neither CommitTransaction() or RollbackTransaction() should be called.

-    If an error occurs after a successfull StartTransaction(), the whole transaction may or may not be implicitely cancelled, depending on drivers. (e.g. the PG driver will cancel it, SQLite/GPKG not).
+    If an error occurs after a successful StartTransaction(), the whole transaction may or may not be implicitely cancelled, depending on drivers. (e.g. the PG driver will cancel it, SQLite/GPKG not).
 In any case, in the event of an error, an explicit call to RollbackTransaction() should be done to keep things balanced.